researchstudio-sat/bot-skeleton/README.md

 ## Implement your own bot

 Once the echo bot is running, you can use it as a base for implementing your own application.
 Refer to the general [Bot Readme](https://github.com/researchstudio-sat/webofneeds/blob/master/webofneeds/won-bot/README.md) for more information on Web of Needs Bot applications.

+### Hackathon Goals

+* Run the bot successfully
+* Change the bot to do something slightly different, e.g.
+    * instead of an echo, let the bot send a fortune cookie message
+    * only react to a specific type of atoms, like CyclingInterests